CaptainRich/Basic_Python/Rich_Testing/README.md

 After starting the virtual environment, the 'Rich' package can be installed with the command:
 **'python -m pip install rich'**.
 Subsequently the installation can be verified with the command:
 **'python -m pip show rich'**.

+## Technologies and References
+- The scripts in this directory utilize the 'rich package' and a virtual environment.
+- The reference for these scripts is:  https://realpython.com/python-rich-package.

 ## File List